 Seven years later the pair exchanged vows in Nathaniel’s hometown of Boulder, Colorado, in an outdoor ceremony featuring a million-dollar view of the Rocky Mountains.
 “I visited the Flagstaff Mountain summit on one of my first visits to Boulder,” Liz discloses.
 “We were so excited to share the view with friends and family from around the world; deciding to get married in Boulder meant an outdoor ceremony, and the mountaintop view took it to the next level.”

-Liz insisted on incorporating Canadian touches into the wedding, so she chose a dress from the Mikaella Bridal line of Canadian label Paloma Blanca, with the help of her bridal stylist Jessica Mulroney working with Kleinfeld Canada.
+Liz insisted on incorporating Canadian touches into the wedding, so she chose a dress from the Mikaella Bridal line of Canadian label Paloma Blanca.
 “I knew I wanted something Canadian, chic and timeless,” Liz explains.
 “I’m a sucker for trendy things, but I wanted my dress to stay classic forever.”
 She also opted for Canadian content with the rings—the pair chose Birks for their matching platinum wedding bands, which they exchanged during the unexpectedly rainy ceremony.